BruceEckel/functional_error_handling/Functional Error Handling.md

 To enable the easy construction of programs, we need to be able to effortlessly assemble components in the same way that a child assembles Legos—by simply sticking them together, without requiring extra activities.
 On top of that, such assemblages become their own components that can be stuck together just as easily.
 This composability scales up regardless of the size of the components.

 Over the years we have encountered numerous roadblocks to this goal.
-Let’s look at a few of these.
 ## Goto Considered Harmful

 [Djikstra’s 1968 note](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) had quite an impact on the programming community, which at the time consisted largely of assembly-language programmers.
 For these, the goto statement was foundational, and denigrating it was a shock.
 Although he never explicitly mentioned functions in his note, the effect was to push programmers towards functions.
 [The creator of Structured Concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) provides a clear description of this.